thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 |49-60|640|
 |61-72|768|

-If you omit the `PARTION BY HASH` statement or if the `HASH` value is 1 (one), the table is unsharded.
+If you omit the `PARTION BY HASH` statement or if the `HASH` parameter is 1 (one), the table is unsharded.
 This also means the table physically exists in its entirety on each node.

 If you want to use the primary key for sharding, specify that the table is to be partitioned by `HASH` on the primary key, as in this example: